When Should You Get a Colonoscopy?

-Test for Colon Cancer without a Colonoscopy: FIT or FOBT Tests
+Test for Colon Cancer Without a Colonoscopy: At-home Stool Tests

-Your provider may recommend that you take a Fecal Immunochemical Test (FIT) or Fecal Occult Blood Test (FOBT).
+Your provider may recommend that you complete an at-home stool test (like a Fecal Immunochemical Test or a Fecal Occult Blood Test).
 These tests look for blood in your poop (stool).
 There is no preparation or recovery, and you can do these test yourself at home.

-If a FIT or FOBT test result is positive, this means that you have small amounts of blood in your stool.
+If an at-home test result is positive, this means that you have small amounts of blood in your stool.
 You may not have colorectal cancer.
 But you will need a colonoscopy as soon as possible after a positive result to find out why there’s blood in your stool.

-If your FIT or FOBT kit is negative, there is no detected blood in your stool.
-After your negative result, your provider will recommend that you repeat a FIT or FOBT kit each year.
+If your at-home test is negative, there is no detected blood in your stool.
+After your negative result, your provider will recommend that you repeat an at-home test each year.

 How to Do a FIT Test (At-Home Colorectal Cancer Screening)

 What Is a Colonoscopy?

 A colonoscopy is a procedure in which a trained specialist uses a long, flexible, thin tube with a light and tiny camera on one end (called a colonoscope or scope) to look inside your rectum and colon.
 A colonoscopy can help a specialist find the cause of unexplained symptoms, such as:

 - unexplained weight loss.

 Gastroenterologists also use colonoscopies as screening tools for colon polyps (abnormal growths) or to find a problem before it becomes harder to treat.
 A colonoscopy tests for colorectal cancer, even if you don’t have symptoms.